duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 The byte array conversion functions throw an overflow exception if the byte array is larger than the number of bytes supported of the type, even if the most significant bytes are all zero.
 It is possible to use `bytearray_ltrim` in order to trim the zero bytes from the left.

-[Here is an example query](https://dune.com/queries/1847704?d=11) that covers all of the above functions.
+[Here is an dashboard](https://dune.com/dune/dune-sql-byte-array-functions-uint256-int256-support) with examples covering all of the above functions.

 ## Query queries as views in Dune SQL